docker/docs/kitematic/minecraft-server.md

 ### Change map using Docker volume

-Open the "data" folder from Kitematic (You'll need to "Enable all volumes to edit files via Finder").
+Open the "data" folder from Kitematic (Select "Enable all volumes to edit files via Finder").
 We use Docker Volume to map the folder from the Minecraft Docker container onto your computer.